Flomp/vimu/content/docs/nodes/plot_piano_roll.md

+---
+title: Nodes - plot_piano_roll
+description: This node plots its input in a piano roll representation.
+More formally it plots time calculated in measures against pitch where a bar in the plot represents the onset and end of a note in the score.
+---

 # plot_piano_roll

 This node plots its input in a piano roll representation.
 More formally it plots time calculated in measures against pitch where a bar in the plot represents the onset and end of a note in the score.